GhislainMitahi/conference_cap/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).

+## Acknowledgements

+This project is inspired to: [ Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) template CC-Global-Summit   Cindy Shin, I'm so gratfull for all.

 ## Show your support